 The Articulation Officer serves in an advisory role on each College’s curriculum committee to ensure that transferable courses conform to the guidelines set by the California State University (CSU) Executive Order (E.O.)
 167, University of California (UC) Transfer Course Agreement (TCA) Guidelines and California Code of Regulations, Title 5.

+The colleges of VCCCD

-the Colleges of VCCCD, in collaboration with the other Articulation Officers within the district,ss
+The Articulation Officer at each college, in collaboration with the other Articulation Officers within the district, annually reviews and updates the following:

-Maintenance of existing articulation agreements of in-state community college and/or baccalaureate institutions four-year institution; an

-d

-,, and proposes additions to :

-)

-ss .

-p

-o

-o

-oof s

-the , if applicable

-private, independent, proprietary or out-of-state institutions.

-The Articulation Officer:

-Annually Reviews and Updates of the following :

 VCCCD Comparable Course List

 VCCCD General Education (GE) Placement List

 VCCCD Approved Course Identification Number System (C-ID) Course List

-2. Maintenance of existing articulation agreements of Iin-state cCommunity cCollege and/or Ffour-year Iinstitution
+Maintenance of existing articulation agreements of in-state community college and/or baccalaureate institutions four-year institution; and

-The Articulation Officer:

-Reviews and updates the following type(s) of articulation agreement sought:
+The Articulation Officer reviews, updates, and proposes additions to the following: type(s) of articulation agreement sought:

 University of California Transfer Course Agreement (UC TCA) Transfer

 California State University (CSU) Baccalaureate Level Course List

 Intersegmental Segmental General Education Transfer Curriculum (IGETC)

 CSU General Eeducation/bBreadth (CSU GE-Breadth) requirements

 CSU United States History, Constitution, and American Ideals Courses

 Course Identification Numbering System (C-ID)

-Articulation Agreements by Major (major prep)aration
+Articulation Agreements by Major (major preparation)

 Articulation Agreements by Courses by dDepartment (cCourse-to-course)

-Other agreement, such as admission or graduation requirement by subject matter
+Other agreements, such as admission or graduation requirements by subject matter.

-The Process includes:
+The process includes:

-Coordinatinges with the other institution to exchange needed documentation, such as catalog or course outlines and/or syllabi.
+Coordinationes with the other institution to exchange needed documentation, such as catalog or course outlines and/or syllabi.

-Coordinatinges with on-campus department(s) to ensure accuracy of the proposed courses to be included in an agreement.
+Coordinationes with on-campus department(s) to ensure accuracy of the proposed courses to be included in an agreement.

-Completinges the agreement.
+Completiones of agreements.

-Once completed approved by both institutions, the Articulation Officer ensures that information is appropriately publicized and updated through publications such as Articulation System Stimulating Inter-Institutional Student Transfer (ASSIST), the college catalog, and the schedule of classes, and College website.
+Once completed approved by both institutions, the Articulation Officer ensures that information is appropriately publicized and updated through publications such as Articulation System Stimulating Inter-Institutional Student Transfer (ASSIST), the college catalog, and the schedule of classes, and the College website, if applicable.
 The new articulation agreement will be publicized to faculty and students, in particular, the disciplines most directly affected by the agreement.

-3. Private, Iindependent, Pproprietary or Oout-of-state Iinstitution
+Private, independent, proprietary or out-of-state institutions.

 Articulation agreement requests by other transfer institutions will be considered on case-by-case basis.
 Articulation priority will be given to VCCCD, CCC, CSU and UC campuses and to state-mandated programs and projects (i.e., C-ID).

 Articulation Officer reviews the type(s) of articulation agreement sought (see list in previous section).